-In 1513, the Spanish explorer Juan Ponce de Len arrived in Florida to search for the fountain of youth.
+Can human growth hormones really benefit aging, like the elusive fountain of youth?
+In 1513, the Spanish explorer Juan Ponce de Leon arrived in Florida to search for the fountain of youth.
 If he got any benefit from his quest, it was due to the exercise involved in the search.

 Few men today believe in miraculous waters, but many, it seems, believe in the syringe of youth.
 Instead of drinking rejuvenating waters, they inject human growth hormone to slow the tick of the clock.
 Some are motivated by the claims of the "anti-aging" movement, others by the examples of young athletes seeking a competitive edge.
 Like Ponce de Len, the athletes still get the benefit of exercise, while older men may use growth hormone shots as a substitute for working out.
 But will growth hormone boost performance or slow aging?
 And is it safe?

 Growth hormone (GH) is a small protein that is made by the pituitary gland and secreted into the bloodstream.
 GH production is controlled by a complex set of hormones produced in the hypothalamus of the brain and in the intestinal tract and pancreas.

 The pituitary puts out GH in bursts; levels rise following exercise, trauma, and sleep.
 Under normal conditions, more GH is produced at night than during the day.
 This physiology is complex, but at a minimum, it tells us that sporadic blood tests to measure GH levels are meaningless since high and low levels alternate throughout the day.
 But scientists who carefully measure overall GH production report that it rises during childhood, peaks during puberty, and declines from middle age onward.